 An organizational chart is a visual representation of a company's internal structure.
 It visualizes the different teams and departments, the employees' jobs and responsibilities, and the reporting lines.

-If the need arises, you may design the chart to focus on a single department.
-An organizational chart is beneficial to business owners, employees, and potential investors.
+You may design the chart to focus on a single department if needed.
+An organizational chart benefits business owners, employees, and potential investors.

 Let's take you through the major types of organizational charts along with their strengths and weaknesses.

 The hierarchical organizational chart is the most widely used organizational chart.
 Its pyramid-like structure shows staff members according to their position.
-The high-level executives come first, followed by the middle management, and then, lower-level employees.
+The high-level executives come first, followed by the middle management and lower-level employees.

 Depending on the type of organization, the board of directors, CEO, or president may come first.
 Hierarchy charts are used in different establishments, including public companies, schools, NGOs, military, and governmental bodies.